alariclg/alariclg/README.md

 You can also hire me for a remote job : all over the world 👨‍💻🌐

-➡️ More about me here : https://a-legrais.fr/
+➡️ More about me here : https://alariclg.com/

-## Tech

-⭐⭐⭐ VueJs

-⭐⭐⭐ Nuxt

-⭐⭐ NestJs

-⭐⭐ Wordpress

-⭐⭐ React

-⭐⭐ Angular

-⭐⭐ NodeJs

-⭐ AngularJs

 ## 💖
  📜 Javascript